 A COVID-19 Safety Plan checklist must be completed and submitted online.
 The checklist forms the businesses COVID-19 Safety Plan.

-The new CHO Directions requires businesses to review their COVID-19 Safety Plans at least every six months to make sure they continue to address any required safety responsibilities.
-To do this, businesses will need to resubmit the online checklist by the end of May 2021.
+The CHO Direction requires businesses to review their COVID-19 Safety Plans at least every six months to make sure they continue to address any required safety responsibilities.
+To do this, businesses will need to resubmit the online checklist every six months.

 Businesses, organisations and community groups can complete and submit the COVID-19 Safety Plan checklist online.

 The COVID-19 Safety Plan must be available to show to an authorised officer upon request.